Sharath424/Spring-Boot-2.7.8/README.md

 * Let's start with creating a simple REST service returning a welcome message

 * creating a simple REST Controller method returning a string:

+1. create a controller package

+2. in controller package create a controller class

 </div>

 ```java